Do you know that Hoya bilobata is known as Queen’s Tears due to its ornated and beautiful leaves which are frequently used in art products?

 8. Rare Pruning

-Hoya Bilobata might become a long and bushy view if you do not guide it into a proper shape.
+Hoya bilobata might become a long and bushy view if you do not guide it into a proper shape.

-Steps to Prune Hoya Bilobata
+Tips to Prune Hoya Bilobata

 - Firstly, allow the Hoya flowers to fall naturally without cutting and pinching spurs and peduncles.

-- Examine your plant’s dead leaves and diseased plant parts and cut off the wilted, dead, or damaged leaves, branches, and vines.
+- Examine your plant’s dead leaves and diseased parts and cut off the wilted, dead, or damaged leaves, branches, and vines.

 - Trim the main stem above the plant leaves and buds to promote foliage density.